lgrube3/postcardroulette/README.md

 ```
 This will install all the packages listed in the package.json file and install them in a folder called node_modules.
 This new folder will be ignored by git so that's why you're installing them locally and they're not in the git repository.

->Only issues I encountered was with my version of NodeJS not being at least 6.7.4 but if you're installing current version from website, this shouldn't be a problem.
+>Only issues I encountered was with my version of NodeJS not being at least 6.7.4 but if you're using current version from website, this shouldn't be a problem.

 ## Build Application